Tyrone Marsh

 A product of the Oxford United academy, Marsh was sent out on loan to Aylesbury in order to gain first-team experience in December 2011.
 Ahead of the 2012–13 season, he signed his first professional contract with Oxford, and subsequently made his first-team debut in August 2012.
 During his time at Oxford, he spent time out on loan at Staines Town and Welling United respectively.
 Marsh signed with Ebbsfleet United in December 2014, spending the remainder of the 2013–14 season there.

 A move to National League club Torquay United followed in June 2015, before then signing for divisional rivals Dover Athletic for an undisclosed fee in January 2016.
 Injury restricted Marsh's game-time at Dover and he rejoined Welling United on loan in April 2017.
 Marsh signed for Macclesfield Town in July 2017 following a successful trial.
 He helped the club win the National League title during the 2017–18 season.
 After a season back in the Football League with Macclesfield, Marsh signed for Boreham Wood of the National League in July 2019.
 A year later, he signed for League Two club Stevenage before rejoining Boreham Wood in February 2021.
+On the 18th June 2025 he signed for his hometown club Bedford Town F.C who had just been promoted to the National League North.